Ichbinjoe/MCAuthenticator/README.md

 The default connection url is `jdbc:mysql://localhost:3000/db`, with the format `jdbc:mysql://<ip>:<port>/<databaseName>`. `username` and `password` should also be set to the a username and password that is able to access the database.

+## Building MCAuthenticator

+To build MCAuthenticator, run `mvn package` in a command terminal, and the result of the build will save the jar to `target/MCAuthenticator-<version>.jar`.

+## Contributing

+We love contributions!
+Feel free to fork this project and  PR any changes/ enhancements!
+Of note, we use the MIT License, which is listed (here)[LICENSE.txt].

+## Reporting Issues/Bugs or Suggesting Additions

+We request that issues/ suggestions be submitted on the Github issue manager.
+This allows us to be more vigilant of issues, and allow more flexibility in managing the project.